uCibar/TemplexForRuby/README.md

 # TemplexForRuby
-Templex is a view class for terminal applications.
+Templex is a view class for ruby terminal applications.

 ## Usage